 - Gums appear red and swollen

 - Painful gums

-- Profuse gum bleeding in response to any pressure or irritation
+- Severe gum bleeding in response to any pressure or irritation

-The health care provider will look at your mouth for signs of trench mouth:
+The health care provider will look into your mouth for signs of trench mouth, including:

 - Crater-like ulcers filled with plaque and food debris